ibm-cloud-docs/Registry/registry_images_.md

 - [Install the CLI](registry_setup_cli_namespace.html#registry_cli_install) to work with images in your namespace.
 - [Set up your own namespace in {{site.data.keyword.registrylong_notm}}](registry_setup_cli_namespace.html#registry_namespace_add).
 - [Make sure that you can run Docker commands without root permissions](https://docs.docker.com/engine/installation/linux/linux-postinstall).
-If your Docker client is set up to require root permissions, you must run `bx login`, `bx cr login`, `docker pull`, and `docker push` commands with `sudo`.
+If your Docker client is set up to require root permissions, you must run `ibmcloud login`, `ibmcloud cr login`, `docker pull`, and `docker push` commands with `sudo`.

-  If you change your permissions to run Docker commands without root privileges, you must run the `bx login` command again.
+  If you change your permissions to run Docker commands without root privileges, you must run the `ibmcloud login` command again.

 Download the image, see [Pull an image](index.html#registry_images_pulling) in the Getting Started documentation.

-If you get an "unauthorized: authentication required" or a "denied: requested access to the resource is denied" message, run the `bx cr login` command.
+If you get an "unauthorized: authentication required" or a "denied: requested access to the resource is denied" message, run the `ibmcloud cr login` command.
 {:tip}